rhymeswithmogul/SecurityTxtToolkit/man/en-US/Test-SecurityTxtFile.md

 A hashtable with all of the "security.txt" fields and information will be sent down the pipeline.

 ## NOTES
+To verify a clear-signed file, GnuPG must be installed on your computer and be available in your $env:PATH.
+If this is not available, signatures will be detected but not checked for validity.

 ## RELATED LINKS